Having read the updates about the Competition Framework on the previous page, now take a look at some of our frequently asked questions (FAQs) below:

 The number of ranking points awarded will depend on the number of crews in the event at both heads and regattas, with the aim that points awarded to each are similar.
 So the top crews at a national competition, whether head or regatta, will gain similar points.

 How will rankings be calculated?

 You will be awarded ranking points for every event you race in.
+This includes Junior and Masters events.
 From this, your Personal Ranking Index (PRI) is calculated.

 Your PRI is an average taken from across the eight highest scoring events (after depreciation with age has been taken into account), with up to five years’ worth of results being used (if you have been competing that long).
 If less than eight events have been entered then a secondary Ranking Index called the PRI Max is calculated.
 This is calculated based on the average PRI for the events that have been entered and then multiplied up to eight events.
 This is to ensure that those racing from overseas, anyone who has taken a break from the sport or is new to the sport has a comparative PRI to those racing more frequently.

 If a competitor enters more than one event in a competition, only the highest ranking in each of the sweep and sculling disciplines will be used in the calculation of the Personal Ranking Index.

 Will points from the current system be converted into new ranking points?